-It is truly difficult, if not impossible, for me and dozens of others whom I interviewed in the equipment leasing field to accept that leasing companies (including Fortune 500 companies) were innocent victims who had been outwitted by two fast-talking Norvergence sharpies.
-I also find it hard to believe that the ELA and all its members are so omniscient and righteous that outsiders can have nothing to add to your industry dialogue.
+It is truly difficult, if not impossible, for me and dozens of others whom I interviewed in your field to accept that leasing companies (including Fortune 500 companies) were innocent victims who had been outwitted by two fast-talking Norvergence sharpies.
+I also find it hard to believe that you are so omniscient and righteous that outsiders can have nothing to add to your industry dialogue.

-During my conversation with Mr. Fleming at the registration table, he expressed several contradictions -- one being a plea that leasing companies were both naïve and invulnerable -- as he explained that this investor's conference was not the "correct forum" for my talk and that an accounting conference might be more "appropriate" if my report happens to vet out [again].
+During our conversation at the registration table, you expressed several contradictions -- one being your plea that leasing companies were both naïve and invulnerable -- as you explained that this investor's conference was not the "correct forum" for my talk and that an accounting conference might be more "appropriate" if my report happens to vet out [again].

-Mr. Fleming made 4 specific statements that merit comment:
+You made 4 specific statements that merit comment: